Novelist Donna M Cameron is an AWGIE nominated radio dramatist, award-winning playwright and short film writer.

-DM Cameron is the author of several produced stage plays, including the award-winning ‘Blame it on the Moon’, ‘The Salt Maiden’ and her critically acclaimed solo work, ‘The Flowering.’
-A selection of her scripts and production rights continue to be sold through the Australian Script Centre.
+Donna M Cameron is the author of several produced stage plays, including the award-winning ‘Blame it on the Moon’, ‘The Salt Maiden’ and her critically acclaimed solo work, ‘The Flowering.’
+A selection of her scripts and production rights are sold through the Australian Script Centre.

 In 2011, Donna was nominated for an AWGIE for her ABC radio play ‘Water Tight.’
 Previous to this, three other plays were produced and broadcast by ABC Radio National: ‘The Salt Maiden’, ‘Shopping for Life Forms’ and ‘Bringing Down the Moon’.

-Her film script of ‘The Salt Maiden’ (Filmsthatspeak), premiered at the 2014 Cannes Film Festival, won best screenplay and short film at the Port Stephens Film Festival, and overall winner of the Coasties Film Festival 2015.
+Her film script of ‘The Salt Maiden’ (a Beverley Callow production) premiered at the 2014 Cannes Film Festival, won best screenplay and short film at the Port Stephens Film Festival, and overall winner of the Avoca Cinema Coasties Film Festival 2015.

 In 2015 she was selected for a Varuna Litlink residency to further develop what became ‘Beneath the Mother Tree’.
 The writing of this novel was such a joyous ride, Donna hopes to write novels now for the rest of her days.

-I have been told readers like insights into author’s lives, so let me share with you here – I live in a little, 1940s, seaside cottage beside a national park in what I think is one of the most beautiful parts of the world – the east coast of Australia, just north of Sydney.
+I have been told readers like insights into author’s lives, so let me share with you here – I live in an original 1940s seaside cottage beside a national park with my little family in what I think is one of the most beautiful parts of the world – the east coast of Australia, just north of Sydney.